 Ingrid said, “I vote a little of both.
 But, anyway, Sayid, we have our protocol too, and everything that happened today was on par with procedure.”

 By the look on his face, it was clear that Sayid agreed.
 He just wasn’t satisfied.
-“Tell me again, Husky, you are sure you saw that wolf from the freezer in your lab?
+“Tell me again, Husky, are you sure that you saw that wolf from the freezer in your lab?
 Then it was just gone?”

 Husky nodded.
 He was adamant on that fact.